Skip to content

 Early intervention supports the use of proactive interventions for chronic wounds with a high risk of infection during the contamination and colonisation phases.
 This can prevent a wound infection from developing, and reducing the risk of having to treat wounds with antibiotics - supporting Antimicrobial Stewardship (AMS) strategies.

-Early intervention is using Cutimed DebriClean and Cutimed Sorbact proactively to help break the infection continuum in the contamination and colonisation phases, in wounds identified as high risk of infection.
+Early intervention using Cutimed Sorbact proactively to help break the wound infection continuum in the contamination and colonisation phases, in wounds identified as high risk of infection.

 IWII Wound Infection Continuum (IWII-WIC) graphic showing the stages